ashleydavis/the-data-wrangler-blog/_posts/2018-06-18-introducing-data-forge-plot.markdown

 **How simple is it?** See for yourself, load a CSV file and render a chart like this:

     const dataFrame = await dataForge.readFile("my-data.csv").asCSV();
-    await dataFrame.plot.renderImage("my-chart.png");
+    await dataFrame.plot().renderImage("my-chart.png");

 Wow!
-Thats one line of code to load the data file and other to plot and render the chart to an image!
+Thats one line of code to load the data file and another to plot and render the chart to an image!
 Has it ever been so easy to produce a nice looking chart from a CSV file.

 It's also simple to export an interactive web-visualization that you can then host under a web-server of you choice:

     await dataFrame.plot().exportWeb("my-web-vis");

-Data-Forge Plot works with [Data-Forge](https://www.npmjs.com/package/data-forge) and makes it super easy for you to get your data into a chart with minimal fuss with little to no configuration.
+Data-Forge Plot works with [Data-Forge](https://www.npmjs.com/package/data-forge) and makes it easy for you to get your data into a chart with minimal fuss with little to no configuration.
 Please read on to learn more about this exciting new API.

 It's early days for Data-Forge Plot - it's no where near complete.
 It's basically now at the proof of concept stage, but already it is very functional, very useful and you can try it for yourself.
 I'm using this blog post not only to announce Data-Forge Plot, but also to ask you to give feedback.